louisbarrett/ElasticMaltego/README.md

 ## To-Do

-1. Generate PK (mtz) file directly
-2. Allow the user to control where the transforms end up using `--mtz`
+1. Allow the user to control where the transforms end up using `--mtz`